 1. Research the Requirements

-Chase Bank has stricter criteria for auto loan refinancing: The car must be less than five years old and have a maximum of 75,000 miles on it — 25,000 miles less than Bank of America’s limit.
+Chase Bank, on the other hand, used to require that a car must be less than five years old and have a maximum of 75,000 miles on it — 25,000 miles less than Bank of America’s limit.
+At the moment, Chase does not offer auto refinancing, according to their auto FAQs.

 2. Calculate Your Savings